ajwagers/ollama_streamlit_app/README.md

 v0.5 - Added a text input box for a RAG system as well as persistent memory across sessions.

 v0.6 - Added support for multiple file types to be ingested as part of the RAG system.
 Cleaned up some UI issues.

+v0.7 - Made the sidebar collapsible by sections to clean up the appearance.
+Also, added the ability to define a custom URL for the ChromaDB vector storage.